hiveeyes/arduino/README.rst

 All Arduino Core based firmware source code is living here.
-We support different hardware, so there are different flavors of the firmware, reflected by the directory naming convention ``<purpose>-<transport>-<protocol>``.
+We support different hardware, so there are different flavors of firmwares, reflected by the directory naming convention ``<purpose>-<transport>-<protocol>``.

 There are firmwares for ATmega328_, ESP8266_ and ESP32_ MCUs.